 Students are busy preparing for the Christmas Showcase of their work-in-progress to be held 19th December.
 This 1-day event will feature live performing arts, films, 3D animations, interactive media, photography, presentations and feedback sessions.

 Our Industry Guest Lecture series has been a great success.
-We were delighted to welcome a wide range of industry luminaries including Se Merry Doyle, Robbie Fry, Stephen Murnane, Imogen Murphy, Tim Morris and Mary McCarthy.
+We were delighted to welcome a wide range of industry luminaries including Se Merry Doyle, Robbie Fry, Stephen Murnane, Imogen Murphy and Tim Morris.

 The series will continue next term.